mc-carlessi/mysql-ha-workshop/install-ee/install-ee.md

     <copy>\quit</copy>
     ```

-8. Login as the new user, saving the password.
+8. Login as the new user, save the password.
 MySQL Shell save the password in a secure file (mysql_config_editor is the default) and set history autosave

     <span style="color:green">shell></span>
     ```bash